 We might expect qualitatively similar results for the share on public assistance as for poverty, since the two are related, and this is very much the case.
-First, a higher minimum wage increases the share of households receiving public assistance in the longer-run.
+First, a higher minimum wage increases the share of households receiving public assistance in the longer-run, across all specifications.
 Second, there is no statistically significant evidence of a longer-run effect of the EITC.
-And third, the welfare effects are similar: there is a positive effect of welfare benefits on the share receiving public assistance, although this evidence is weaker for the share black specifications; and there are negative but insignificant estimates of the effects of time limits.
+And third, the welfare effects are similar: there is some evidence of a positive effect of welfare benefits on the share receiving public assistance, although this is mainly for the low education share specifications.